-Types of safeguarding incident for trustees and employees to report to the Charity Commission and to the legal authorities (Police)
+Types of safeguarding incident for trustees, employees, volunteers and other stakeholders to report to the Charity Commission and to the legal authorities (Police)

 You need to make an urgent report to the Charity Commission and the Police if you believe there is a serious safeguarding risk.
 This will usually be if any of the following occur: